New Scotland contract for head coach Townsend

 "Our focus right now remains on Rugby World Cup preparations, but I am delighted to have secured my future for the next few years and look forward to continuing to do all I can to drive the team forward and inspire our supporters."

-Following a Six Nations campaign comprising of wins over England, Wales and Italy, Townsend indicated that he would like to stay on but would take time to reflect.
+Following a Six Nations campaign comprising of wins over England, Wales and Italy, Townsend indicated that he would like to stay, but would take time to reflect on his future.

-Scottish Rugby Union chief executive Mark Dodson had said he was "pleased but not delighted" with a tournament that included defeats to the world's top two sides, Ireland and France.
+Scottish Rugby Union chief executive Mark Dodson had declared himself "pleased but not delighted" with a tournament that included defeats to the world's top two sides, Ireland and France.

 However, when announcing the new deal, Dodson spoke of "continuity and forward momentum".